zubaidrasool007/personal-psychology-assesment/README.md

+## Intovert/Extrovert
+ By using this app we take the PersonalityTest.This app give the result in the form of  extorvert or introvert.

+ ## stack
+ - Angular App
+ - Prime ng
+ - app-routing

 # PersonalityTest

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.2.
- By using this app we take the PersonalityTest.This app give the result is extorvert or introvert.

 ## Development server